mgh87/hadvent/README.md

 `hadvent MyRiddleWord` will start the game with the word MyRiddleword

-Currently, only single words can be used for the game.
+Only single words can be used for the game.

 ## Example scrrens